HtewechIheb/Scientific-Calculator-Syntax-Parser/README.md

-# Scientific Calculator Parser
+# Scientific Calculator Syntax Parser

-The projects is a very basic scientific calculator program parser created using Flex and Bison.
+The project consists of a lexical analyzer and a syntax parser for a very basic scientific calculator program.
+Technologies: Flex, Bison.